 - Consistency: Offering a consistent template allows athletes to narrow down which days of programming most closely satisfy their goals, but overall a consistent plan allows us to track real progress and eliminate chances of burnout.

-- Recovery: It’s no mystery we live in a world where people are chronically stressed out, have poor diets, and poor sleep patterns.
+- Inherent Levels of Stress: It’s no mystery we live in a world where people are chronically stressed out, have poor diets, and poor sleep patterns.
 If you’re running your clients into the ground with high-intensity work on the regular, they’ll invariably overtrain.

 - New Clients: Most boxes have new clients all the time so programming linear based progressions do not make sense as this can be confusing to your new clients and create more stress in an already stressful environment.

-So how do we ensure our clients are getting what they need while avoiding things that are common in the functional fitness world?
-Consistency with a template that allows for a concurrent style of training, built-in recovery, and addressing what all athletes need: a base of fitness.
+So how do we ensure our clients are getting what they need while avoiding things like overtraining and overuse injury?
+Consistency with a template that allows for a concurrent style of training, built-in recovery, and addressing what all athletes need: a base of fitness via GPP work – we’ll get to this in a minute.
+These are some of the principles that make up our belief that CrossFit must be done smarter in order to be sustainable.
+For more on this, check this article out here.

 Furthermore, we now know that simply training harder and more frequently does not guarantee results, and can actually have the opposite of the desired effect.
 Training smarter, not harder, is vital to the success of your athletes and the health of your business.